Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 Instructors: Annie En-Shiun Lee, Raeid Saqur, and Zining Zhu.

+To future CSC401 students: Please do not copy any part of the code since this is considered an academic offence.

 ## Introduction

 This project will give you experience with a social media corpus (i.e., a collection of posts from Reddit), Python programming, part-of-speech (PoS) tags, sentiment analysis, and machine learning with scikit-learn.